-The SONCC coho salmon ESU was listed as threatened under the ESA on May 6, 1997 (62 FR 24588).
+The SONCC Coho Salmon ESU was listed as threatened under the ESA on May 6, 1997 (62 FR 24588).
 The listing was most recently reaffirmed on June 28, 2005 (70 FR 37160).
-Critical habitat for SONCC coho salmon was designated on May 5, 1999 (64 FR 24049).
+Critical habitat for SONCC Coho Salmon was designated on May 5, 1999 (64 FR 24049).
 In 2005, the Final 4(d) protective regulations were published (70 FR 37160, June 28, 2005).
 A recovery plan was finalized in 2014 (NMFS 2014).
-Subsequently, NMFS evaluated the available information on the status of the ESU in its 2016 status review and concluded that there was no change in extinction risk (Williams et al. 2016) and the ESU remains threatened.
-A new status review is underway and this document will be updated as appropriate as that information becomes available.
+Subsequently, NMFS evaluated the available information on the status of the ESU in its 2016 status review and concluded that there was no change in extinction risk (Williams et al. 2016).
+The ESU remained listed as threatened.
+A new status review is underway, and this document will be updated as appropriate as that information becomes available.

-The SONCC coho salmon ESU includes all naturally spawned populations of coho salmon in coastal streams between Cape Blanco, Oregon and Punta Gorda, California, as well as coho salmon produced by three artificial propagation programs: Cole Rivers Hatchery, (Rogue River), Trinity River Hatchery, and Iron Gate Hatchery.
+The SONCC Coho Salmon ESU includes all naturally spawned populations of Coho Salmon in coastal streams between Cape Blanco, Oregon and Punta Gorda, California, as well as Coho Salmon produced by three artificial propagation programs: Cole Rivers Hatchery, (Rogue River), Trinity River Hatchery, and Iron Gate Hatchery.
 (Klamath River).
 The ESU includes coastal watersheds from the Elk River (Oregon) in the north to the Mattole River (California) in the south (Figure 1).
 The ESU is characterized by three large basins and numerous smaller basins across a diverse landscape.
 The ESU is divided into seven diversity strata comprising 40 populations (Figure 1, Table 1) (NMFS 2014).
 The diversity strata are characterized by groups of populations that exhibit genotypic and phenotypic similarity due to exposure to similar environmental conditions or common evolutionary history (Williams et al. 2006).

 Each designated population in the ESU is classified based on its historical structure and functional role within the ESU (Table 1).
 The four population classifications are: